 If for any reason your adopted dog does not work out in your home after a basic adjustment period, Dogs Without Borders will accept the dog back to re-home.
 However, we ask for your patience in finding a suitable foster home before you can relinquish it.
 If the dog must be returned immediately, it is up to the owner to board it at a boarding facility until a proper volunteer foster home is found.
 Since we do not have our own facility, we cannot take returned dogs on an immediate basis.
 We are also here to guide you through any complications that may arise in terms of behavior or health issues.
 We are not certified trainers or veterinarians, but we do know a thing or two about dogs and hope that our guidance will help prevent unnecessary re-homing of a dog.Can I take a dog home on a trial basis?

 Yes!
-All adult dogs will go home with you for a free, week long trial period called Foster-to-Adopt
+All adult dogs will go home with you for a free, week long Trial Adoption (aka foster-to-adopt) This is based on an approved ADOPTION application.

 This is a great way to see how your other pets get along with a new member of their pack or to test the dog if someone in your home suffers from allergies.
 If you suffer from allergies, please let us know so we can recommend a suitable breed for your condition.